daim-dev/pitch/slides.md

 My start-up is Daim Digital

-Working with startups, to build high quality bespoke marketing websites.
+Working with startups, to build and automate high quality bespoke marketing websites.

 Seeking help building a sustainable business, to work full-time doing what I love.

-I need help to automate the process and scale to help other startups.

 ---
 layout: image